ziyadm/test-bot-repo/README.md

 * how many questions
 * progress in evolution

+TODO: /time command for players to see how long they have left in the current stage of a mission

 TODO: update all text / command names to fit one theme:
 * seems like we want some sort of mission/quest based theme
+* generally need to come up with one story and one consistent theme

 TODO: time limit for player to submit a mission stage
 * 1 hour per stage, we send our solution for that stage if time runs out